 Screenwriter: Wyott Ordung

-Our review: Everybody Loves Robot Monster
+Our Discussion: Everybody Loves Robot Monster

 What is there to say?
 Robot Monster is one of the greatest films ever made and Ro-Man is the greatest monster ever created.
 People who hate it almost always haven’t seen it and base their opinion on clips of Ro-Man wandering around.
 But the film is delightful and always interesting.